Menu

 Day 7: Inami, Gokayama & Kanazawa

-This morning we do a hands-on craft workshop, fashioning a small dish out of wood, guided by an Inami master artisan.
+This morning it is your turn to take a hands-on craft workshop, fashioning a small dish or spoon out of wood, guided by an Inami master artisan.
 This session provides an opportunity to chat with local folk in a relaxed studio setting and gain some insights into their work and lives as well.

-Leaving Inami, we head by private vehicle to the UNESCO World Heritage site of Gokoyama where we spend the afternoon exploring this enchanting high-mountain village with its thatched-roof farmhouses.
+Leaving Inami, you head by private vehicle to the UNESCO World Heritage site of Gokoyama where you spend the afternoon exploring this enchanting high-mountain village with its thatched-roof farmhouses.
 Some of the farmhouses, with their steeply slanted roofs built to withstand heavy snowfalls, are open to the public and we take a look inside to learn about their history, construction and ongoing preservation efforts.

-Our last stop for the day is Kanazawa, located on the Sea of Japan coast in Ishikawa Prefecture.
+You last stop for the day is Kanazawa, located on the Sea of Japan coast in Ishikawa Prefecture.
 With its lineage as a wealthy castle town steeped in samurai culture, Kanazawa offers an impressive list of architectural and cultural sites.
-For dinner tonight, we enjoy some local Kaga-style cuisine.
-We stay here for three nights, giving us a chance mid-trip to enjoy a slower pace and do some of our own exploring.
+For dinner tonight, you enjoy some local cuisine.
+You will stay here for three nights, giving you a chance mid-trip to enjoy a slower pace and do some of your own exploring.

 Breakfast, Lunch, Dinner